 Admissions Policy 4

 General Regulations

 Discipline Policy

-Academic Honesty Policy g
+Academic Honesty Policy 10

 Dress Code 10

 General Campus Policies 12

 School and Personal Property 15

 Attendance Policy

-Student Leadership 20
+Student Leadership 21

-Academic Information
+Academic Information 22

-High School Course Descriptions 28
+Course Description 28

 The school handbook is developed/revised by the administration and faculty, then approved by the school board.
 The school administration and faculty reserve the right to make changes in and interpretations of school regulations at any time.
 Any regulation adopted during the year and announced to students and parents has the same effect as those published in the handbook.